-A key challenge for investors, regulators, and policymakers is the difficulty in quantifying firm-level exposure to climate change, both in terms of associated risks and in terms of opportunities.
+Kelly, and Stroebel, 2020).
 We introduce a new method that identifies firm-level climate change exposure from word combinations signaling climate change conversation in earnings conference calls.
-As these earnings calls reflect the demand (analysts) and the supply side (senior management) of a "market for information," our measures reflect the combined views of key stakeholders about a firm's climate change exposure.
+As these calls reflect the demand (analysts) and the supply side (management) of a "market for information," our measures reflect the combined views of key stakeholders about a firm's climate change exposure.
 Furthermore, earnings calls are largely forward-looking; while analysts review past results, they also spend much of their time probing management about future plans (Huang et al., 2018).

-To construct our measures, we build on recent work that has identified conference call transcripts as a source for identifying the various risks and opportunities that firms face over time (Hassan et al., 2019, 2020a,b).
+Our measures builds on recent work that has identified earnings calls as a source for identifying the various risks and opportunities that firms face over time (Hassan et al., 2019, 2020a,b).
 We adjust the approach of this prior work along several important dimensions, allowing us to capture aspects of the opportunities as well as the (physical and regulatory) risks associated with climate change.
 For this purpose, we adapt the machine learning keyword discovery algorithm proposed by King, Lam, and Roberts (2017) to produce several sets of climate change bigrams.
-By so doing, we further limit the susceptibility of our method to researcher-dependent bias.
 Rather than choosing a training library, we start with a short list of initial bigrams that most experts would agree are related to climate change.
-Our analysis uses transcripts for a global sample of more than 10,000 firms from 34 countries covering the years 2002 to 2019.
+Our exposure measures capture the proportion of the earnings call that is centered on climate change topics, and they are available for a global sample of more than 10,000 firms covering the years 2002 to 2019.

-Our exposure measures capture the proportion of the conference call that is centered on climate change topics.
 The measures exhibit cross-sectional and time-series variation that align with reasonable priors, and they are better at capturing firm-level variation in climate change exposure than are other alternatives, specifically, carbon intensities or ISS carbon risk ratings.
 While our measures of climate change exposure reflect some variation in carbon intensities and ISS carbon risk ratings, the overlap is partial at best, especially for the ISS rating.
 It appears that measurement agreement is mostly limited to climate change opportunities (and to regulatory shocks for carbon intensities).
 Firm-level variation in our exposure measures are related to economic factors that the literature identifies as important correlates of climate change exposure (e.g., public climate attention and institutional ownership).
 Furthermore, firm exposure to regulatory shocks is negatively associated with changes in firm valuations, but only for the years after 2011.
-Climate change discussions in conference calls sharply declined during the Covid-19 pandemic, first in China, and then in Europe and the U.S.
+Climate change discussions in earnings calls sharply declined during the Covid-19 pandemic, first in China, and then in Europe and the U.S.